Lexapro or Escitalopram

 Lexapro and Generalized Anxiety Disorder: Sleep disruption

 Sleep disruption is a common symptom of Generalized Anxiety Disorder.
 Sleep disruption in mood disorders can be a vicious cycle.
-The less sleep you have the more reduced your ablity to mindfully respond to, and manage your response to triggers for your anxiety and depression.
-Sleep disruption has frequently been shown to be positively impacted by the use of lexapro.
+The less sleep you have the more reduced your ability to mindfully respond to, and manage your response to triggers for your anxiety and depression.
+Sleep disruption has frequently been shown to be positively impacted by the use of Lexapro.